LovelaceAcademy/Learn/_posts/2021-08-23-fungible-token-minting-guide.markdown

 - Tokens
 order: 3
 ---
-We will break down how to mint fungible tokens in four basic steps:
+We will break down how to mint fungible tokens in three basic steps:

-1. Create Policy Key
+1. Create Token Minting Policy
-2. Define Multisig Policy
+2. Create Wallet Keys and Addresses
-3. Create Wallet Keys and Addresses
+3. Build and Submit Minting Tx

-4. Build and Submit Minting Tx
+## Create Token Policy

-## Create Policy Key
+### Create Policy Key
 A policy key can be generated using the same approach as generating a payment address key as described in our page [Getting Started - Wallet Basics: Keys and Addresses](https://learn.lovelace.academy/getting-started/keys-and-addresses/).
 ```bash
 cardano-cli address key-gen \